Quadratic unilateral polynomials over split quaternions: Introduction

-Let $\br$ and $\bc$ be the field of real and complex numbers, respectively.
-The quaternion algebra $\bh$ and split quaternion algebra $\bh_s$ are non-commutative extensions of the complex numbers.
-Let $\F=\bh$ or $\bh_s$.
-Then $\F$ can be represented as
+Let $\br, \bc, \bh$ or $\bh_s$ be respectively the set of real numbers, complex numbers, quaternions or split quaternions.
+The quaternion algebra $\bh$ and split quaternion algebra $\bh_s$ are non-commutative extensions of the complex numbers. $\bh_s$ can be represented as

-where $1,\bi,\bj,\bk$ are basis of $\F$ satisfying the following multiplication rules:
+where $1,\bi,\bj,\bk$ are basis of $\bh_s$ satisfying the following multiplication rules: